Carldkennedy/hpc_workflow_recipes/README.md

 ## ConcurDataStage

 - Transfers data from shared storage to hpc
-- Submits any number of sbatch jobs with no dependencies (concurrent)
+- Submits any number of sbatch jobs with no dependencies (i.e concurrent)
 - Once all jobs completed:
     - Transfers data from hpc to shared storage